apache/zeppelin/docs/interpreter/markdown.md

 ### Markdown4j Parser

+Since pegdown parser is more accurate and provides much more markdown syntax
-Keeps for the backward compatibility
+`markdown4j` option might be removed later.
+But keep this parser for the backward compatibility.